 Research published in the Journal of Evidence-Based Complementary and Alternative Medicine looked at the effects of black tea on diarrhoea in 60 people aged 2 to 12.
 The randomised controlled study found that black tea has antidiarrhoeal effects and can help relieve stomach pain.

-Black tea aids the growth of good gut bacteria, thereby improving gut health.
+Black tea even aids the growth of good gut bacteria, thereby improving gut health.

-The flavonoids present in the black tea help keep the bones healthy, thereby preventing fractures.
+The flavonoids present in black tea help keep the bones healthy, thereby preventing fractures.